How to Celebrate Children’s Day in Japan

 Eat Kashiwamochi and Chimaki

 Kashiwamochi and Chimaki are the traditional Japanese sweets for Children’s Day.
 Kashiwamochi is a mochi sweet filled with red beans and wrapped in oak leaf.
-This tradition started in the Edo period, which was believed to bring a good luck to home.
-Chimaki is a mochi wrapped in bamboo leaves, and it is originally from China, which spread around Japan in the Heian period.
-It was believed to have a power of warding off the evil spirits.
-In the Kanto region,it is common to eat Kashiwamochi on Children’s Day, but in the Kansai region on the other hand, it’s more common to eat Chimaki rather than Kashiwamochi.
+This tradition started in the Edo period, and was believed to bring good luck to home.
+Chimaki is a mochi wrapped in bamboo leaves, and it is originally from China and spread around Japan in the Heian period.
+It was believed to have the power to ward off the evil spirits.
+In the Kanto region, it is common to eat Kashiwamochi on Children’s Day, but in the Kansai region on the other hand, it’s more common to eat Chimaki rather than Kashiwamochi.
 Every region in Japan has a slightly different tradition for what to eat on Children’s Day.

 Famous Koinobori Festivals around Japan